iamdual/doviz.dev/README.md

 - **Is there any limit?**
 > It depends to GitHub.
 Currently GitHub Pages bandwidth limit is 100GB monthly, [GitHub says](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).
 So, please cache the response and use sparingly.

+- **How often is it updated?**
+> It depends to the sources.
+Exchange rates are usually updated daily for central banks.
+But we fetch data and generate JSON files every 10 minutes.

 - **What "doviz" means?**
 > "Döviz" (dö·viz) is a Turkish word means "foreign currency".